 Look, I’ll say it now, one or two of the conclusions here are hardly going to be groundbreaking.
-But, when times get tough a strong reminder of what a solid visual identity does for your brand is needed.
-So here’s an overview of what your visual identity is, and why you shouldn’t scrimp on them.
+But, when times get tough, a strong reminder of what a solid visual identity does for your brand is needed.
+So here’s an overview of what your visual identity is, and why you shouldn’t scrimp on it.

 Visual Identity – Showing Who You Are, and What You Stand For